SanderBenschop/js-callgraph-graduation-project/README.md

 ### Comparing call graphs
 The static and dynamic call graph can be compared using the algorithms/comparison/StaticDynamicCallGraphComparator module.
 For now the easiest usage is to either create the static call graph or read it from a binary file to a variable and then call printStatistics function with this static call graph as the first argument and with a Rascal location to the dynamic call graph as a second argument.
 This will calculate the precision and recall of the static call graph.

+### Running algorithms on call graphs used in thesis
+In the algorithms/callgraphs folder the call graphs can be found that have been created for the analysis in the master thesis.
+To run the comparison algorithm on all these call graphs at once, execute the showCallGraphAccuracies function in the algorithms/comparison/CompareCallGraphs module.
+By default the analysis is set to compute the overall precision and recall by averaging over call sites, as was done in the original paper.
+To compare call graph edges instead, set the property callSiteAnalysis to false.